 - Decreased pain.
 Many people who suffer from back pain remark that it’s less painful to do a water workout than a normal land routine.
 This makes sense, because the water helps to increase blood supply to sore muscles and joints.
 The feel of the water is also comforting, which helps take your mind off your pain.

 - No falling.
 Spinal surgery or other painful spinal conditions can have a negative impact on our balance.
 A painful nerve sensation or a momentary loss of balance on land due to a spinal condition can send us toppling to the earth, which can lead to fractures or other injuries.
 However, balance isn’t an issue when you’re up to your waist in water.
 You eliminate your risk of falling by conducting your workout in water, and it will also help to strengthen the muscles in your feet to improve your balance when you’re on land.

-If you are dealing with spine pain and you are looking for a refreshing way to complete your physical therapy exercises, talk to your doctor about developing a water-based exercise program, or check out this one we’ve already put together!
+If you are dealing with spine pain and you are looking for a refreshing way to complete your physical therapy exercises, talk to your doctor about developing a water-based exercise program.

 The Orthopedic & Sports Medicine Center of Oregon is an award-winning, board-certified orthopedic group located in downtown Portland Oregon.
 We utilize both surgical and nonsurgical means to treat musculoskeletal trauma, spine diseases, sports injuries, degenerative diseases, infections, tumors and congenital disorders.